When are permutation invariants Cohen-Macaulay?: Abstract

 \section{Abstract}

-Over a field of characteristic 0, every ring of invariants of any finite group is Cohen-Macaulay.
+Over a field of characteristic 0, every ring of invariants of a finite group is Cohen-Macaulay.
 This is not true for fields of positive characteristic.
 We consider permutation representations and their invariant rings over fields $\mathbb{F}_p$ of prime order.
-We give an efficient algorithm which for any given permutation representation, determines those primes $p$ for which the invariant ring over $\mathbb{F}_p$ is Cohen-Macaulay.
-Extensions to subgroups of reflection groups other than the symmetric group are indicated.
+We give an efficient algorithm which for any given permutation representation, determines those primes $p$ for which the invariant ring over $\mathbb{F}_p$ is Cohen-Macaulay, using linear algebra over $\ZZ$.
+A generalization of the classical discriminant associated to the alternating group is defined for subgroups of certain finite unitary complex reflection groups.

-\subjclass[2010]{Primary 13A50; Secondary 20F55, 14M05}
+\subjclass[2020]{Primary 13A50; Secondary 20F55, 14M05}

 \keywords{}

 \dedicatory{}